 If you want to know more, here is a technical overview of our data safety, privacy, and security protocols.

-Speaking of privacy: our CEO David Darmanin recently (Nov 2017) published an article that discusses our commitment to privacy; we also committed to achieve compliance with GDPR before the regulation goes into effect in May 2018.
+Speaking of privacy: our CEO David Darmanin recently (Nov 2017) published an article that discusses our commitment to privacy; we also committed to achieving compliance with GDPR before the regulation goes into effect in May 2018.

 Heatmaps help you understand what users want, care about, and do on your website or app by visually representing their clicks, taps, and scrolling behavior.